 The Virtual Platform’s vRTM, whether static or dynamic, SHALL be measured and its measurements placed in the vTPM PCRs.
 These measurements SHALL be taken by a component which has been verified as part of the vTPM launch (e.g., by its measurements being included in pTPM PCRs that are checked when unsealing data).

 <informative comment> The vTPM’s PCR contents reflect the state of the Virtual Platform in the same way that the pTPM’s contents reflect the state of the software running on the hardware platform.
-Whenever a is rebooted, the values in the vTPM must reflect the new boot state of the VP.
-If the is restored from a saved state, the values in the vTPM must the current state of the VP; however, it is up to the designers to decide what that means, depending on their needs.
-Whever choice is made, the information must be included in the platform specification. </informative comment>
+Whenever a vPlatform is rebooted, the values in the vTPM must reflect the new boot state of the VP.
+If the vPlatform is restored from a saved state, the values in the vTPM must be consistent with the current state of the VP; however, it is up to the vPlatform designers to decide what that means, depending on their needs.
+Critically, any trust decisions which an appraiser might make based on those PCR contents should be appropriate based on the current vPlatform state.
+A consistency check to ensure that the load state of the other vPlatform components is the same as the saved state would be one reasonable implementation option.
+Wharever choice is made, the information about how PCR contents will be changed or verified when the vPlatform is suspended and restored must be included in the platform specification.

+One option that is explicitly NOT allowed is resetting non-resettable PCR values in such a way as to erase the previous contents, similar to a boot.
+This violates the expectations of good TPM behavior. </informative comment>

 Runtime Operation